 Types of Gifts

-What types of gifts will be accepted for endowment contribution, and under what circumstances?
+What types of gifts will be accepted for endowment contributions, and under what circumstances?

 Donor Recognition for Endowments